CosmiWaiHang/NP-Y1S2-ID-ASG2/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 - As an anime fan, I want to collect characters so that I can have more enjoyment.
-- As a working adult, I have more capital to play the game longer so I can collect more characters.
+- As a working adult, I want to unwind and de-stress with the money I made and reward myself with a fun and enjoying game of gacha so that I can bounce back with a clearer head and happier soul, increasing productivity.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.